entrapta-dev/Linux-Gaming/Games/Mass Effect: Legendary Edition.md

 ## Blank screen when streaming to Steam link
 This can be fixed by disabled the HDR options in the main menu when starting the launcher.

+## Stuttering
+This seems to be mainly an issue with the Origin overlay and notification system.
+Disable what you can to improve framerate.

+## Photo Mode is not working!
+It may seem no photos are taken but they are actually saved as `.bmp` files in `/steamapps/compatdata/1328670/pfx/drive_c/users/steamuser/My Documents/BioWare/Mass Effect Legendary Edition/ScreenShots/`.
+There seems to be no visible or audible notification in-game to let you know you took a screenshot but it does work.
+**Tip:** Hide the UI before taking a screenshot because it will capture that into the screenshot otherwise.